-Because, let’s face it, no one wants to lose their hair.
+No one is ever prepared to lose their hair.

-If you are beginning chemotherapy for breast cancer treatments and are concerned about hair loss, you’re probably asking the same questions.
+If you’re beginning chemotherapy for breast cancer treatments and are concerned about hair loss, you probably have two questions on your mind.

 Not everyone loses their hair.
 If your doctor says you will lose your hair, you most likely will.
 If your doctor says you’ll probably lose your hair, then you might not lose it all.
 Instead, it may become thinner or get patchy.

 Whether you lose your hair or not depends on many factors.
 Such as, what mix of chemotherapy drugs you are receiving, the number of treatments you receive, and your body’s reaction to the medicine.

 And since each cancer patient’s case is different, it’s impossible to know for sure whether you will lose your hair or not.

 That’s why there isn’t a definite yes or no answer to whether you will lose your hair.

 2. When Should I Shave My Head?

 Losing your hair during chemotherapy is challenging.
 Choosing how you will handle hair loss or thinning hair is a personal choice, and you must decide what approach is best for you.

 And, I encourage you to think of it this way.
 You can’t control whether your hair will fall out or not, but you can control how you approach and handle the process.